HeavyMedl/lists/README.md

 C{ **arr|str -> [x]** } Pseudo type signature

-Arguments **arr|str**: The function **tail** takes an Array or a String.
-The output of a function will always be the last variable in the function's type signature.

 tail : arr|str -> [x]
-- produces an array of variables ([x])
+- Takes an Array of variables or String and produces an array of variables ([x]).

 map : [x] -> f -> [x]
-- takes an array of variables and a function and produces an array of variables
+- Takes an Array of variables and a function and produces an array of variables.

 -----